 Dean’s Catalyst Fund (Fund #3842835 – MIT Stephen A. Schwarzman College of Computing Fund)

 The Dean’s Catalyst Fund provides the dean with resources that can be deployed strategically and quickly for maximum impact with a focus on faculty and research.
-This funding is vitally important during these critical early stages of the college, supporting the its mission to lead the transformation of education and research in this time of rapid advances in computing and its increasing influence on so many aspects of daily life.
+This funding is vitally important during these critical early stages of the college, supporting its mission to lead the transformation of education and research in this time of rapid advances in computing and its increasing influence on so many aspects of daily life.

 Common Ground Fund (Fund #2542733)

 Support for the Common Ground will help address a huge demand for computing education by leveraging MIT’s educational excellence in the foundations of computing and by providing a new curriculum for computing classes offered in diverse disciplines.
-This includes providing opportunities for faculty across departments to work together, including co-teaching classes, developing computing classes at the knowledge frontier that are blended within a specific domain, and facilitating undergraduate blended degree
+This includes providing opportunities for faculty across departments to work together, including co-teaching classes, developing computing classes at the knowledge frontier that are blended within a specific domain, and facilitating undergraduate blended degrees.

 Social and Ethical Responsibilities of Computing Fund (Fund #2542732)